Modultype: elective module

 No formal prerequisites.
 A concrete field of application or project brought along is an advantage.
 The project can have a digital or analog character and come from art, design, technology.

 Module in German.
 Language of instruction is German (if required, the course can also be conducted in English).

 Prerequisite is at least 80% attendance and active participation in the module.
 Submission of a report on the studies conducted and digital prototypes (portfolio-like).

 GRADING OF ASSESSED ASSIGNMENT(S)

-Passing will be evaluated according to the following criteria:
+Passing is assessed according to the following criteria:

 1. evaluation of the choice of methods and application (appropriateness, creativity, self-critical evaluation and implementation of the results).